atym/awheelTraffic/taskList.md

 * click menu open / click menu close
 * different renderer for roads?
 * contact traffic dataset owner for incident type desriptions
+* pop up for add to home screen on ios and android
+* service worker for ios and android to cache api calls